 This interpretation, requiring complete allegiance for birthright citizenship, was shared by leading commentators and executive officials in the years immediately following the Fourteenth Amendment's adoption.
-Thomas Cooley, perhaps the most prominent constitutional treatise writer of the era, explicitly adopted the view articulated by Senators Trumbull and Howard.
-Cooley wrote that being "subject to the jurisdiction thereof" meant "that full and complete jurisdiction to which citizens generally are subject, and not any qualified or partial jurisdiction, such as may consist with allegiance to some other government."
+Thomas Cooley, perhaps the most prominent constitutional treatise writer of the era, wrote that being "subject to the jurisdiction thereof" meant "that full and complete jurisdiction to which citizens generally are subject, and not any qualified or partial jurisdiction, such as may consist with allegiance to some other government."
 Thomas M. Cooley, The General Principles of Constitutional Law in the United States of America 243 (1880).

-The Executive Branch, responsible for implementing citizenship law, initially concurred.
+The Executive Branch, responsible for implementing citizenship law, concurred.
 Decisions by Secretaries of State in the 1880s concluded that children born to parents only temporarily within the United States, lacking the intent to establish permanent domicile and thus not fully submitting to U.S. jurisdiction, were not citizens by birth.
 See Wong Kim Ark, 169 U.S. at 719 (Fuller, C.J., dissenting) (citing opinions of Secretary Frelinghuysen in Hausding's case (1885) and Secretary Bayard in Greisser's case).
 These early interpretations by leading jurists and executive officers charged with applying the law further demonstrate that the original understanding of the Citizenship Clause required more than mere birth within the territorial boundaries of the United States; it required being born subject to its complete political jurisdiction and allegiance.
 See Lash, supra, at 61-64.